 Well now he needs weekly nail trims because he is only walked on dirt out here in my semi-rural desert neighborhood.
 And the black tarry stuff is almost gone.

-Funny thing is I read an article by veterinarian, Dr. Melissa Shelton, shortly after beginning this journey with King that she had similar reactions in pets with the essential oils (she and I only use Young Living Essential Oils) being used on the feet so she is now recommending people not put them on the feet for the very reasons I mentioned before: they have sweat and scent glands there and will detoxify FAST.
+Funny thing is I read an article by veterinarian, Dr. Melissa Shelton, shortly after beginning this journey with King that she had similar reactions in pets with the essential oils being used on the feet so she is now recommending people not put them on the feet for the very reasons I mentioned before: they have sweat and scent glands there and will detoxify FAST.
 That can be scary for pet owners and not very comfortable for the pets either.

 I am glad I did this though as it got that nasty asphalt, tar, and other petrochemicals out of King’s feet.
 But his feet were tender and I had to pamper them and him along the way.
 He is SUCH a trooper though – very stoic little guy as most animals are since their wild-nature dictates that as a survival mechanism.

-You can still detoxify them by diffusing the oils and applying them along the spine as I have always traditionally done.
+You can still detoxify them by diffusing the oils and it is gentler – allow them to the ability to leave any room you diffuse in.
+No need to force them for any reason.
 It will take longer but those petrochemicals will still come out if you stay the course – the oils do that job very nicely.
 And your pet won’t have tender, sore feet in the process 🙂 *